Cancun Is a Perfect Recipe for Distinctive Dining

 • Lechon roast piglet with Argentinean chimichurri sauce

 Check Out Cocina de Autor and Reserve a Table

 What Did the People Who Built Chichen Itza Eat?Find Out Here (and Be Impressed)

-Labna is named for mesmerizing Mayan ruins two hours away, a satellite temple complex to the towering Chichen Itza.
+Labna is named for mesmerizing Mayan ruins a few hours away, a satellite temple complex to the towering Chichen Itza.
 Labna is set in downtown Cancun, a 10-to-15-minute cab ride from the Zona Hotelera.

 Labna's atmosphere is nostalgic, with romantic low lighting, hand-carved Colonial-era Mexican furniture, and courtly, old-fashioned servers.
 Prices are as gentle as the waitstaff.

 Many Mexicans Feel Mayan Cuisine Is Their Country's Best